Close

 ◀︎Coastal defenses installed along the coastline of Kuakata (South Bangladesh) ©Jamal Uddin Khan (LIENSs, La Rochelle).

-The main user of the first operational service available will be the Bangladesh Flood Forecasting and Warning Center (FFWC).
+The main user of the first operational service available is the Bangladesh Flood Forecasting and Warning Center (FFWC).
 The pre-operational version is based on the database of the Bangladesh Water Development Board (BWDB), a FFWC's parent organization.

 Application site(s)